Project-Level C-to-Rust Translation via Pointer Knowledge Graphs: Related Work

 All-at-once translation refers to submitting all C code units to LLMs in a single batch to translate into the corresponding Rust code~\cite{DBLP:conf/icse/PanIKSWMSPSJ24, DBLP:journals/corr/abs-2503-18305, DBLP:journals/corr/abs-2411-13990, DBLP:journals/corr/abs-2505-10708, DBLP:journals/corr/abs-2405-18574}.
 For example, SPECTRA~\cite{DBLP:journals/corr/abs-2405-18574} generates specifications for the functions and then feeds them back to LLMs to enhance translation. \flour{}~\cite{DBLP:journals/corr/abs-2405-11514} uses fuzzing to check the equivalence of translated Rust code and applies test-enhanced method to repair non-equivalent code.
 However, such methods are effective only for relatively small C programs (\eg{} up to 600 lines of code)~\cite{DBLP:journals/corr/abs-2505-10708, DBLP:conf/icse/PanIKSWMSPSJ24, DBLP:journals/corr/abs-2405-11514}.

-Unit-by-unit translation refers to partitioning project into independent units along the call graph and translating them in a bottom-up order~\cite{DBLP:journals/corr/abs-2412-14234, DBLP:journals/corr/abs-2503-17741, DBLP:journals/corr/abs-2409-10506, DBLP:journals/ese/HongR25}.
+Unit-by-unit translation partitions a project into independent units based on the call graph and translating them in a bottom-up order~\cite{DBLP:journals/corr/abs-2412-14234, DBLP:journals/corr/abs-2503-17741, DBLP:journals/corr/abs-2409-10506, DBLP:journals/ese/HongR25}.
 For example, \Syzygy{}\cite{DBLP:journals/corr/abs-2412-14234} uses test cases to improve LLM translation performance.
 However, these methods lack global pointer semantic awareness during translation.
-As a result, lower-level units cannot capture pointer usage in higher-level units, making it difficult to accurately translate units such as \textit{structs} and \textit{unions} without manual intervention\cite{DBLP:journals/corr/abs-2503-17741, DBLP:journals/corr/abs-2412-14234}.
+As a result, lower-level units cannot capture pointer usage in higher-level contexts, making it difficult to accurately translate units such as \textit{structs} and \textit{unions} without manual intervention\cite{DBLP:journals/corr/abs-2503-17741, DBLP:journals/corr/abs-2412-14234}.

-Different from existing C-to-Rust translation approaches, \ourtool{} relies on our designed \kg{} and its synergy with LLMs.
+Different from existing C-to-Rust translation approaches, \ourtool{} relies on our \kg{} and its synergy with LLMs.
 Our KG not only captures dependency relationships among code units in the C project but also integrates two forms of pointer knowledge: pointer-usage information and Rust-oriented annotations.
 Pointer-usage information captures global pointer behavior and provides missing context during bottom-up translation (\eg{} how lower-level structs or unions are used in higher-level functions).
 Explicit Rust-oriented annotations (\eg{} ownership and mutability) serve as factual constraints to guide generation and error repair, reducing reliance on implicit inference from limited context and improving translation accuracy.